 I’d encourage you to explore your best size by using the Bluffworks Fit Guide and ordering a size up as well as the size you think you are based on what you own.

 My favorite aspects of the Bluffworks joggers for men are the materials, and this is because it’s the same proprietary fabric as my favorite Bluffworks shorts.
-The fabric is quick-dry, machine-washable and wrinkle-resistant, so it’s your ideal trifecta for when you’re traveling and you need a go-to pair of casual pants that’ll do the trick.
+The fabric is quick-dry, machine-washable and wrinkle-resistant, so it’s your ideal trifecta for when you’re traveling, and you need a go-to pair of casual pants that’ll do the trick.

-One more thing: Bluffworks makes these joggers for women that Becca reviewed, so if you need a gift for a someone female who likes to lounge around, check them out.
+One more thing: Bluffworks makes these joggers for women that Becca reviewed, so if you need a gift for someone female who likes to lounge around, check them out.

 Now that DUER has a pair of joggers that are tapered and stylish, you won’t want to miss them.
-The build on these is considered ‘athletic,’ which is usually where I find a win in terms of fit and sizing.
+The build on these are considered ‘athletic,’ which is usually where I find a win in terms of fit and sizing.

 As for DUER’s No Sweat Joggers, I wouldn’t consider them pants for athletics.
 They’re a more true casual pant, good for wearing on a day spent working from home or running (not literally) around town running errands.